-We require a minimum of 50 drums or 10 IBCs or a combination to schedule to a pickup.
+We require a minimum of 50 drums or 10 IBCs or a combination to schedule a pickup depending on location/distance, freight fee may apply.

-- For pick up: contact Client Services - To schedule drop-off: www.containermanagementservices.com 'Collection' Tab on the top of page. - CMS drivers will stack and load empty containers in trailers.
+- For pick up: contact Customer Services at 1.800.406.9377 or email cmsorders@containermanagementservices.com. - To schedule a drop-off: Go to www.containermanagementservices.com then click the "Collection" tab on the top of page to sign in or register. - CMS drivers will stack and load empty containers in trailers.
 CMS's offer to pick up containers is based on suppliers placing the containers "on the tailgate."
 In cases where a trailer is "dropped" at a supplier's plant, all loading will be done by the supplier's personnel.
 All containers must be loaded right-side up.

-Empty Container Certification by Shipper CMS can pick up empty containers only after the shipper, on every load, certifies compliance with the above requirements.
+Empty Container Certification by Shipper

+CMS can pick up empty containers only after the shipper, on every load, certifies compliance with the above requirements.
 This certification appears on our Empty Container Receiving Record.
 It is signed by both a CMS driver and the shipper for each pickup and a copy is left with the customer.